You are here

 How realistic is the prospect of a settlement now?
 And what can be done to continue driving the talks through, regardless of the enduring difficulties?

-Dr James Ker-Lindsay is Senior Research Fellow at the European Institute, London School of Economics.
+Dr James Ker-Lindsay is Professor of Politics & Policy, St Mary's University, Twickenham.
 His research focuses on EU enlargement in the Balkans and Turkey; and on questions of secession and state recognition in international politics.
 He has written books on regional peace processes, including the efforts to reunify Cyprus and Greek-Turkish rapprochement.

 This event is open to Members only.
 For further information on membership, please click here.